How to Make Glow in the Dark Art Glow

 The glow you see at night depends on how much light the pigments absorbed beforehand.
 Not all light sources are equal, though.
 Here’s what works best:

-UV light gives the pigments a high-energy charge in a short time. -
+UV light gives the pigments a high-energy charge in a short time.
+You can use a party light or UV strip mounted close to the painting.
+Flood type UV lights around 395nm are also good.

 Natural sunlight is strong and effective.
-Just a few hours of sun exposure can charge the pigments for an evening glow. depending on the time between sundown and the you see the night though you may need to top up the glow before bedtime with bright room lights... -
+Just a few minutes of sun exposurfully.
+Take care not to keep the painting in constant sunlight through, my paintings are sealed but constant sunlight can fade colours eventually.
+Depending on the time between sundown and the you see the night though you may need to top up the glow before bedtime with bright room lights...

 Tip: Avoid incandescent bulbs - they emit too little UV to do much charging.